 See also: How to become fluent in another language

 Any advice for the aspiring traveler about living and working on the road and managing finances?

 2016: JUST DO IT!
 You don’t have to have it all worked out before leaving home either.
 Just make sure you have other money saved for a few months, head somewhere cheap (and awesome) to live, and work it out when you get there.
 You won’t be sorry.

-UPDATE: I still completely agree with my advice above
+2019: I still completely agree with my advice above

 I would also add that you can always change your mind too.
 You don’t have to travel forever.
 I highly recommend building an online business so whatever you chose to do, it’s your choice!

 (Nora’s Note: Amen to that!
 I travelled full-time for 12 years.
 Through most of those years, I didn’t react particularly gracefully when people asked me when I would “settle down”.
 And I most certainly never thought I would live in my home town of Toronto again.
 Well, in 2018 I came to eat those words when I established a home base…in Toronto.
 While I had to eat a bit of “humble pie”, I’m also so grateful for my own online business and digital nomad lifestyle, because it has given me the flexibility and freedom to travel the world at will….and also to change how – and when, and where – I travel.
 A big thanks to Sharon Gourlay for this updated interview.